TeeDan205/SQL-KMS-file_Documentation/README.md

    ![1qry REAL](https://github.com/user-attachments/assets/6494816d-fa85-4303-9248-3ebb71cd86ed)

-   - The sales by product_category was sum up, ordered and the top one was picked.
+   - The sales by product_category were sum up, ordered and the top one was picked.

    **Query Result:**